 - frequent urination

 - unusual tiredness or weakness

 While helpful for certain autoimmune conditions or organ transplants, immunosuppressant drugs may not be necessary to treat Hashimoto's or hypothyroidism.
 Generally, it's believed that the side effects and complications of using immunosuppressive drugs outweigh any potential benefits for Hashimoto's.

 There is a very rare condition called Hashimoto encephalopathy that affects the brain, contributing to issues like seizures, confusion, or dementia.
 Research suggests that it may be associated with Hashimoto's thyroiditis, but the exact connection is still unclear.
 Most people with Hashimoto encephalopathy respond well to corticosteroid or other immunosuppressive medications.

 Tangentially, thyroid eye disease (TED) is a condition associated with thyroid autoimmunity that causes the eyes to inflame (or "bulge").
 Most commonly related to Graves' disease, TED may respond to immunosuppressant therapies, but research shows modest results.

-There is no one-size-fits-all, and your particular set of health needs is different from the next person.
-We recommend that you work with your doctor to determine the right treatment plan for you.
+Each of us is unique with individual sensitivities.
+There is no one-size-fits-all thyroid treatment.
+Instead, we recommend that you work with your thyroid doctor to determine the right treatment plan for you.